 Catalina flying boats from the Rathmines RAAF base took part in the Battle of the Coral Sea, a decisive naval battle against Japan in May 1942.
 The annual Rathmines Catalina Festival is an air show in May that honours the RAAF flying boat crews.
 You can take a Catalina scenic flight, too.

 Toronto is less than two hours’ drive north of Sydney.
-A great base for exploring, Toronto is near the magnificent Watagans National Park and the Hunter Valley wine region – Best Tour offers wine-tasting tours.
+A great base for exploring, Toronto is near the magnificent Watagans National Park and the Hunter Valley wine region – offers wine-tasting tours.
 Accommodation options range from lakeside caravan parks to waterfront retreats.